pow270/pow270.github.io/_posts/2017-12-18-scared flag-3dsctf.md

  ![](https://github.com/pow270/pow270.github.io/blob/master/_posts/pictures/2.PNG?raw=true)

- > We convert the hex values into string and we got the flag 3DS{youareabully}
+ > We convert the hex values loaded in the r24 register into string and we got the flag 3DS{youareabully}